SikuliX/SikuliX-Docs/src/main/resources/docs/source/basicinfo.rst

  - **Visually** the tool "sees" images (usually retangular pixel areas) on the screen and allows one to act on these images using mouse and keyboard simulation.
 There might be some recorder feature as well with such a tool.

-SikuliX belongs to the 3rd category and currently does not have a recorder feature.
+SikuliX belongs to the 3rd category and has an experimental recorder feature #WIKI_RECORDER#.
 While you work through your workflow you capture some images, that you want to act on or that you expect to appear after an action.
 These images are used by click and type actions or are used to wait for the screen to be ready for the next action.

 SikuliX is a **WYSIWYS-Tool**: What You See Is What You Script.